 Brian Archambault, N.M.D.

+Dr. Archambault believes in treating the root cause of disease and not simply treating your symptoms, which unfortunately is the current position of our western medical paradigm.
+Dr. Archambault helps people to recapture their life through optimization of the whole person, including the physical, mental and emotional planes of the human body.
 Dr. Archambault views it as an honor to be a partner in his patient's personal journey towards optimal health and wellness and treats this honor with the highest regard.

 Myleen Simone, N.M.D.